Non-Gaussianity in SMICA: Conclusions

-Based on these results, we developed an independent bispectrum estimator: since a combined power spectrum and bispectrum analysis has shown no improvement for the power spectrum estimation, we developed a multi-frequency likelihood for the binned bispectrum and performed a conditioned estimation of the bispectrum with the power spectrum obtained independently by SMICA.
-With this estimator, we were able to recover the correct bispectra of the two foregrounds included in our simulations, dust and synchrotron, while also recovering coherent constraints on local primordial non-Gaussianity with respect to the standard post component separation analysis.
-However, our approach allows for a better handling of the foregrounds as it applies an optimal combination of the channels.
+Based on these results, we developed an independent bispectrum estimator: since a combined power spectrum and bispectrum analysis has shown no improvement for the power spectrum estimation, we developed a multi-frequency likelihood for the binned bispectrum and performed a conditioned estimation of the bispectrum with the spectral parameters obtained independently by SMICA.
+With this estimator, we were able to recover the correct bispectra of the two foregrounds included in our simulations, dust and synchrotron, while also recovering coherent constraints on local primordial non-Gaussianity with respect to the standard post-component separation analysis.
+However, our approach allows for a better handling of the foregrounds, in particular in the case of more complicated foreground models where we expect our method to outperform the standard approach.

 We have tested our method on simulations based on the LiteBIRD mission configuration~\cite{LB_2025} working with E and B polarizations independently.
 In a future work, we intend to test our approach with respect to the standard one via gaussian simulations of multi-component multi-frequency sky observations, for which the assumptions of SMICA would be perfectly accurate, in order to estimate if the standard analysis is underestimating the error bars of PNG.
 While waiting for the improved PNG constraints that new data from future CMB experiments will deliver, we intend to generalize our new estimator to multiple polarizations and apply it to the 9 frequency channels of Planck, which requires to generalize gaussian SMICA to work jointly on multiple polarizations, an ongoing project.
 In order to do this Planck analysis, we will also implement the linear correction term.
 It is simple to implement in our formalism but it is very time-consuming to run, which is why we omitted it in this paper.
+Finally, in this work we focused on polarized \textit{galactic} foregrounds, but our approach might prove particularly effective in reducing the bias on $f_{\mathrm{NL}}$ introduced by \textit{extra-galactic} foregrounds, such as the thermal Sunyaev–Zel’dovich effect and the Cosmic Infrared Background.
+The main challenge they present is that these effects contaminate smaller angular scales, posing a greater numerical challenge for our analysis and thus requiring a broader binning scheme.
+However, unlike their galactic counterparts, these contaminants are statistically isotropic and their bispectra can be modeled with reasonable accuracy using analytical and simulation-based methods.
+If left uncorrected, these foregrounds can introduce significant biases in high-resolution CMB-based $f_{\mathrm{NL}}$ estimates~\cite{Hill_2018}, but our formalism could tackle this problem directly.

 \acknowledgments We would like to thank for many interesting discussions and inputs regarding non-Gaussianity and component separation methods: Clément Leloup, Wuhyun Sohn, Léo Vacher, Josquin Errard, Michele Liguori and Benjamin Beringue.
 The authors acknowledge the use of the healpy and HEALPix packages~\cite{Zonca_2019, Gorski_2005}.
 We gratefully acknowledge the IN2P3 Computer Centre (\url{https://cc.in2p3.fr}) for providing the computing resources and services needed for the analysis with the binned bispectrum estimator.
 Project funded by the CMB-Inflate program: the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 101007633 (\url{https://sites.google.com/view/cmb-inflate/home}).